RevealBi/Documentation/en/dashboards/sharing-dashboards/share-a-dashboard.md

 <img src="images/remove-sharing.png" alt="Remove sharing button" width="100%"/>

-<a name='sharing-team-dashboard'></a>
+<a name='sharing-workspace-dashboard'></a>
-### Sharing a Team's Dashboard with Other Users
+### Sharing a Workspace's Dashboard with Other Users

-Any member of a team can share the team's dashboards with other users.
-To do this, go to the *Teams* tab and choose a dashboard from the *Dashboards* section.
+Any member of a workspace can share the workspace's dashboards with other users.
+To do this, go to the *Workspaces* tab and choose a dashboard from the *Dashboards* section.
 Then, follow the steps in [Sharing your Own Dashboard with Other Users](#sharing-dashboards-users).

-The main difference between sharing a team's dashboard and a dashboard created by you is the [access permissions](#access-permissions) you can give.
-Depending on your role in the team you can have one, two or all the access permissions options available when sharing.
+The main difference between sharing a workspace's dashboard and a dashboard created by you is the [access permissions](#access-permissions) you can give.
+Depending on your role in the workspace you can have one, two or all the access permissions options available when sharing.

-Your role in the team can be:
+Your role in the workspace can be:

-  - **Owner** - have full access to the team's dashboards, including editing, sharing and deleting them.
+  - **Owner** - have full access to the workspace's dashboards, including editing, sharing and deleting them.

   - **Member** - can create, edit and share dashboards and folders